MyLackey.com: Leaked memo

 Co-founder Brendan Barnicle became briefly infamous in June 2000 after an internal memorandum was leaked to FuckedCompany.
-In the memo (entitled "THIS IS STILL A START-UP") Barnicle complained that "It is now 6:45 pm and there are only 12 people in our office.
+In the memo (entitled "THIS IS STILL A START-UP") Barnicle complained: "It is now 6:45 pm and there are only 12 people in our office.
 We have 65 people that work here in Seattle.
-This is totally unacceptable.".
-He furthermore went on to state that "until further notice, all employees are required to be at their desk from 8am until 7pm, with 30 minutes for lunch.
+This is totally unacceptable."
+He went on to state: "until further notice, all employees are required to be at their desk from 8am until 7pm, with 30 minutes for lunch.
 There are no exceptions."
 A company spokesman subsequently denied that this final part of the memo was authentic.

 The firm was a victim of the Dot-com bubble fallout, and closed its doors on October 20, 2000, after 16 months of operation.
 At the time of its closure the company employed 85 people.
 As of 2006, Brendan Barnicle is vice president and senior research analyst of Pacific Crest Securities’ enterprise application software practice., whilst co-founder Brian McGarvey is Senior Vice President of Member Experience at Hagerty.